Empirical Precision

 Group Statistics

 Mean Radius: The average distance of all shots from the geometric center (mean point of impact) of the group.
+A smaller value indicates better precision.
+This is the primary metric used for ranking.

 Dispersion Statistics